dydxprotocol/v4-native-ios/README.md

 # Update Javascript

-Javascript code is generated in v4-client.
-To update

-> cd scripts
+Javascript code is generated from v4-client.
+Note, this shell script must be executed from the **scripts/** directory.
+It will attemp to clone `v4-clients` if `v4-clients` does not exist next to where you have checked out `v4-native-ios`

 > ./update_client_apis.sh

 # Update Fonts